lispyclouds/bob/README.md

 Bob is a minimal and modular CI/CD engine running entirely as an API.
 Work in progress.

+Documentation coming soon.
+See [this](https://github.com/lispyclouds/bob/issues/1) for more details.

 ## Build requirements
 - Preferably any *nix environment
 - JDK 1.8+